AlgebraManiacABC/c-games-practice/README.md

 # c-games-practice
 Games made in C which help me practice the language

-Disclaimer: Not all are games (lol)
+Disclaimer: Not all are games, and this is also a work in progress!!

 ## color.h